bettse/passy/README.md

 # Passy: Flipper Zero Passport Reader

-**Passy** is a tool for reading electronic passports (ePassports/eMRTDs) using the Flipper Zero device.
+**Passy** is a tool for reading electronic passports (ePassports/eMRTDs) and some national ID cards using the Flipper Zero device.
 It extracts and decodes data securely stored in modern passports, designed for hobbyists, researchers, and security professionals.

 ---

 ## Features

 - Reads and decodes ePassport data from a wide range of countries
+- Supports some national ID cards too
 - Utilizes MRZ (Machine Readable Zone) information for secure access
 - Extensible for new country support—contribute your flag!
 - Advanced menu for debugging and exploring additional data groups (DGs)